The Purpose of the Blood of Jesus Christ

 3 For I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures; 4 And that he was buried, and that he rose again the third day according to the scriptures:

 I am glad you read this study to the end.
-As you reflect on the purpose of the blood of Jesus Christ, remember the sobering reality of your own sinfulness and the immense cost of redemption.
+As you think about the purpose of the blood of Jesus Christ, remember the reality of your sins against God and the cost of redemption.
+The blood of Jesus Christ serves as an amazing ransom to redeem sinners and transform the lives of believers.

 The Call to Trust in Jesus Christ